chrsoo/cloud-config-operator/README.md

 # Cloud Config Operator
 Provision Kubernetes applications using Spring Cloud Config Server with a GitOps approach.

-## Custom Resource Definitions
+## Custom Resource Definition
-### CloudConfig
-The CloudConfig CRD defines a Cloud Config Server configuration that Spring Cloud Operator will monitor and synchronize with the cluster state.
-A CloudConfig specifies a number of `environments`.
-Each environment is in turn defined by a list of `profiles` and a `label`.
+The `CloudConfig` CRD defines one or more Spring Cloud Config Apps that that Cloud Config Operator will monitor and synchronize with the cluster state.

-For each environment in `environments`, Spring Cloud Operator will

-* Retrieve the `appList` list of applications for the `appName` application; and
-* Apply the `specFile` Kubernetes specification for each app on the list

 CloudConfig CRD example: